tokahuke/lopez/readme.md

 * Lopez is still limited to a single machine.
 No distributed programming yet.
 However, what are you crawling that requires so much firepower?

 * This crate need more docs and more support for other backends.
 Sorry, I have a full-time job.

+* See the open issues for more scary (and interesting) stuff.

 ## Licensing